enrifransch/JS-Notes/README.md

 }
 obj.callMe() // { foo: 'bar', callMe: [Function: callMe] }
 ```
+`this` changes when it's called inside an object
 ```
 const a = function() {
 	console.log(this) // window